chendravid/100meter-app/README.md

 A simple web app for checking the distance you travelled from a set point (Which should be your home unless you're naughty).

-Created to help comply with new Israeli COVID-19 regulations.
+Created to help comply with new Israeli COVID-19 regulations, requiring citizens to remain no more than 100m from home.
 Not accurate due to browser GPS limitations.
 Use at own risk.

 Requires allowing location services to be enabled.